Living-with-machines/alto2txt/docs/Demo.md

                     ├── ...
                     └── ...
 ```
 A total of 26 articles are extracted from the alto files, and one advert.
 Each plain text article file has an associated `metadata.xml` file.
-The meta data comes from the original source mets file.
+The meta data comes from the original source METS file.

+[Click here](advanced.md) to read more about the contents of the metadata files.

 ## Further Examples